HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 ### CustomFitnessFunctionsExperiment.kt

-This file is very similar to the one from our last tutorial, too, the significant difference being we use the Mean Squared Error from our custom fitness functions
+This file is very similar to the one from our last tutorial, too, the significant difference being we use the Mean Squared Error from our custom fitness functions:

 ```
 override val fitnessFunction = CustomFitnessFunctions.binaryMSE
 ```

-Also, we shift the output registers to the end of the calculation registers so the input and output registers don't overlap, so LGP can produce a good program more easily.
+Also, we shift the output registers to the end of the calculation registers so the input and output registers don't overlap, so LGP can produce a good program more easily:

 ```
 private val outputShift = inputVectorization.flatten().count() + configuration.numCalculationRegisters - 1 - vectorization.second.last().last().first